-I will be posting about all the major schemes across several posts, starting today with the recently launched Tax-Free Childcare Scheme as it is relevant for almost all* families where both parents work and not really well-publicised in my opinion among parents of children who are of school age.
+The Tax-Free Childcare Scheme, launched in April 2017, is relevant for almost all* families where both parents work and not really well-publicised in my opinion among parents of children who are of school age.

 - Your child or children need to be under 12 (or under 17 if disabled); and

 - To qualify, both parents will have to each earn at least £120 per week (equivalent to 16 hours at the National Living Wage), but no more than £100,000 each per year (combined income in excess of £100,000 is fine).
 Single parents have to meet the same earnings criteria.

 Here’s how Tax-Free Childcare works

 Any eligible working family can use the Tax-Free Childcare scheme – it doesn’t rely on employers offering it.
 This is really great news for the self-employed and will open up financial support to a lot of families who haven’t previously had access to childcare vouchers (which this new scheme will eventually supercede in 2018).

 The Childcare Choices website is where you start the application.

-Parents will be able to view accounts for all of their children at once on a simple online account.
+Parents will be able to view accounts for all of their children at once on one online account.
 Once you are signed up, you’ll need to re-confirm your circumstances every 3 months using a simple online process.

 What it means for you